North Carolina Central University Blog

 Long-term care refers to services that help people meet their everyday health or personal care needs when they can no longer do so on their own.
 With the aging of the U.S. population, this type of care is in high demand, and so are the professionals who help provide it.

-The increasing older adult population is a key reason for the U.S. Bureau of Labor Statistics (BLS) projecting that management positions in medical and health services, such as long-term care administrators, will be faster than average between 2022 and 2032.
-Median salaries for long-term care administrators and other medical managers also outpace the average pay for all roles the bureau tracks.
+The increasing older adult population is a key reason for the U.S. Bureau of Labor Statistics (BLS) projections that management positions in medical and health services, such as long-term care administrators, will grow faster than average between 2024 and 2034.
+Long-term care administrator salary projections are also promising, outpacing the median pay for all roles the bureau tracks.

-For those interested in pursuing an important, rewarding career as a long-term care administrator, a bachelor’s degree in health administration can be a good first step toward achieving that goal.
+For those interested in pursuing an important, rewarding career as a long-term care administrator, a bachelor’s degree in health administration can be a good first step.

 Job Description: Long-Term Care Administrator

 Long-term care administrators are responsible for managing and providing care for those living in long-term care facilities.
-The type of assistance these facilities offer can range from primarily providing housekeeping help to focusing on personal and medical services.
-Long-term care administrators typically work full time and, depending on the facility, may work during nights and weekends.
+The type of assistance these facilities offer can range from housekeeping help to personal and medical services.
+Long-term care administrators typically work full time and, depending on the facility, may work nights and weekends.

 These administrators may work in one of the following types of long-term care facilities:

-Assisted Living Facility: This type of facility provides assistance with daily care, but its services aren’t as extensive as those that a nursing home provides, focusing more on personal care and recreational activities.
+• Assisted-living facility: This type of facility assists with daily care, but its services aren’t as extensive as in a nursing home, focusing more on personal care and recreational activities.

 Long-Term Care Administrator Responsibilities